- Founded 170 years ago, Western Union is the world's largest money transfer service.

-The amount of time likely to elapse before your recipient receives the funds can vary from minutes to several business days.
-Shorter times will apply for cash transfers, but a transfer to a bank account can take up to 2 days, or longer outside normal banking hours or for more unusual destination countries.
+The time likely to elapse before your recipient receives the funds can vary from minutes to several business days.
+Shorter times will apply for cash transfers, but a transfer to a bank account can take up to 2 days or longer outside regular banking hours or for more unusual destination countries.

 Who Western Union is for (based on design, features and costs)